Traditional

 to find their niche.
 If you want to publish with one of them, you

-have to fit in their catalog--you have to make sense as a part of their
+have to fit in their catalog--what you have has to make sense as a part of their

 overall offering.